-- Information has been presented throughout this report that reflects the nature and scope of past, present and future public transportation in Allen County, Ohio.
-The report was prepared for, and with information provided by, the Allen County Regional Transit Authority (ACRTA) in an attempt to document the adequacy of public transportation services currently provided and to present supportable rationale to justify the use of federal/state/local monies in the provision of such services. - 2.
+- Information has been presented throughout this report that reflects the nature and scope of past, present, and future public transportation in Allen County, Ohio.
+The report was prepared for, and with information provided by, the Allen County Regional Transit Authority (ACRTA) in an attempt to document the adequacy of public transportation services currently provided and to present a supportable rationale to justify the use of federal/state/local monies in the provision of such services. - 2.
 The report emphasizes the positive relationship between Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA), and ACRTA's compliance.
-The report also recognizes and addresses Environmental Justice (EJ) requirements, incorporating fixed route service area statistics, current ridership, and the residence and employment characteristics of low income and minority population in the Lima Urbanized Area.
+The report also recognizes and addresses Environmental Justice (EJ) requirements, incorporating fixed route service area statistics, current ridership, and the residence and employment characteristics of low-income and minority population in the Lima Urbanized Area.
 The fixed route currently serves those census tracts (2010) that contain 84.8% of all poverty, 67.6% of all disabled, 85.1% of all households without access to a vehicle, 65.2% of all elderly, and 93.9% of all individuals identified as a minority.
 Local elected officials and the MPO supported the ACRTA contention that expenditures are necessary to maintain public transportation service as an alternative mode of travel, choice, and opportunity servicing the community's transportationally disadvantaged.
 All vehicles serving the fixed route system are lift-equipped with hydraulic kneeling capability and/or low floors to facilitate travel for the mobility impaired. - 3.
-In CY 2020 the ACRTA reflected a seven (7) member Board of Trustees with an Operations Director, an Administrative & Capital Director, a Finance Manager, a Maintenance Manager, two Transportation Managers, one (1) Shift Leader, two (2) mechanics, one (1) service technician, one (1) fueler/washer, one (1) maintenance clerk, three (3) dispatch operators, and twenty-four (24) transit operators (16 full-time, 8 part-time).
-In all, there were thirty-nine (39) employees under the supervision of the Board and the ACRTA Directors.
-ACRTA also contracted with a CPA. - 4.
-The 2020 fixed route service area encompasses approximately 27 square miles.
-Serving 163,519 riders.
-The Covid 19 pandemic in 2020 cause a drop in ridership for the year. - 5.
-The complementary paratransit program, Uplift, serves an area of approximately 51 square miles performing 6,478 Para Transit and 18,665 Demand Response rides. - 6.
-Federal and state grant allocations, as well as operational costs, are outlined in Section 3.7 Table 3-5 reveals 2020 expenses of \$3.79 million, and revenues of 4.79 million.
+In CY 2023, the ACRTA reflected a seven-member Board of Trustees with two Co-Directors, Operations Director, Administrative & Capital Director, a Finance Manager, a Maintenance Manager, an Assistant Maintenance Manager, two Transportation Managers, two Shift Leaders, a Street Supervisor, a mechanic, a service technician, a Grounds Maintenance Supervisor, two fueler/washers, three dispatch operators, and 25 transit operators (19 full-time, 6 part-time).
+In all, there were 43 employees under the supervision of the Board and the Directors. - 4.
+The 2023 fixed route service area encompassed approximately 407 square miles, serving 174,279 riders. - 5.
+The complementary paratransit program, Uplift, serves an area of approximately 407 square miles performing 7,967 Para Transit and 29,244 Demand Response rides. - 6.
+Federal and state grant allocations, as well as operational costs, are outlined in Section 3.7.
+Table 3-5 reveals 2020 expenses of \$3.79 million, and revenues of \$4.79 million.
 Table 3-6 gives a detailed breakdown of revenue projections out to 2024, and Table 3-7 does the same for expenses.
 With the successful passage of the levy and CARES Funding, ACRTA will experience a stable financial position through the next several years.